mrivasperez/divergent/README.md

 # Divergent Technology

-A cryptocurrency and full stack crypto platform implemented in JavaScript.
+A blockchain, cryptocurrency, and comprehensive crypto platform implemented in JavaScript.

 ## Why?